stitchdata/docs/_replication/extraction/replication-methods/key-based-incremental-replication.md

           When Stitch replicates a table using {{ page.title }}, a few things will happen:

           1. During a replication job, Stitch stores the **maximum value** of a table's Replication Key column.
-          2. During the **next** replication job, Stitch will compare saved value from the previous job to Replication Key column values in the source.
+          2. During the **next** replication job, Stitch compares the saved value from the previous job to Replication Key column values in the source.
-          3. Any rows in the table with a Replication Key **greater than or equal to the stored value** are replicated.
+          3. Any records in the table with a Replication Key **greater than or equal to the stored value**`*` are replicated.
           4. Stitch stores the new maximum value from the table's Replication Key column.
           5. Repeat.